Kraslice: Economy

 Kraslice is known for the Amati Kraslice company, a manufacturer of musical instruments.
 The tradition of this manufacture dates back to 1631.

 Transport

-The town lies on railway line from Sokolov to Klingenthal.
+Kraslice is located on the railway line Sokolov–Klingenthal.
 Passenger services are provided by the railway company of GW Train Regio.

 Sights

-The landmark of the town centre is the Church of the Corpus Cristi.
+The main landmark of the town centre is the Church of Corpus Christi.
 It was built in the neo-Romanesque style in 1893–1896 and replaced a dilapidated church from 1619.
 It is a three-aisled basilica with a prominent tower.

 Municipal slaughterhouse is a unique complex of Art Nouveau buildings, created in 1904.
 It is protected as a technical and cultural monument.
 Today it is privately owned and gradually reconstructed.